The universal factorial Hall-Littlewood $P$- and $Q$-functions: Notation, conventions, and preliminary results

-Next we shall introduce various generalizations of the ordinary power of variables\footnote{ cf. Ikeda-Naruse \cite[\S 2.1]{Ikeda-Naruse2013}, Macdonald \cite[6th Variation]{Macdonald1992}, \cite[Chapter I, \S 3, Example 20]{Macdonald1995}. }: Let $\bm{x} = (x_{1}, x_{2}, \ldots)$ be a countably infinite sequence of independent variables.
-We also introduce another set of variables $\bm{b} = (b_{1}, b_{2}, \ldots)$.
+Next we shall introduce various generalizations of the ordinary power of variables.
+Let $\bm{x} = (x_{1}, x_{2}, \ldots)$ be a countably infinite sequence of independent variables.
+We also introduce another set of independent variables $\bm{b} = (b_{1}, b_{2}, \ldots)$.
 Then, for a positive integer $k\geq 1$, we define a generalization of the ordinary $k$-th power $x^{k}$ of one variable $x$ by